Laser Cataract Surgery

 If you are considering cataract surgery and would like to experience the benefits of laser eye surgery at the same time, laser cataract surgery may be a great option for you.
 This innovative procedure combines the precision and reliability of laser technology with the life-changing effects of modern cataract surgery.

-Laser cataract surgery is a relatively new procedure that utilizes the same state-of-the-art laser used in all-laser LASIK for certain steps of the procedure.
-Depending on your needs and your surgeon’s advice, the laser may be used to create a small incision and/or create an opening in the capsule that contains the cloudy lens.
-If you have astigmatism it might be used to create incisions called limbal relaxing incisions in the periphery of the cornea.
+Laser cataract surgery is a revolutionary procedure that utilizes the same state-of-the-art laser used in all-laser LASIK for certain steps of the procedure.
+Depending on your needs and your surgeon’s advice, the laser may be used to create small incisions and/or an opening in the capsule that contains the cloudy lens.
+If you have astigmatism it might also be used to treat the astigmatism by creating incisions called limbal relaxing incisions in the cornea.

 How does laser cataract surgery compare with traditional cataract surgery?
 Check out the following video then continue reading below for a cost comparison.